-- .jbk: a transient file used by named - .signed: the signed version of the zone in raw format - .signed.jnl: a journal file for the signed version of the zone signed zone example.com/IN: loaded serial 2014112008 (DNSSEC signed)
+- .jbk: a transient file used by named - .signed: the signed version of the zone in raw format - .signed.jnl: a journal file for the signed version of the zone

 These files are stored in raw (binary) format for faster loading.
 To reveal the human-readable version, use named-compilezone as shown below.
 In the example below, we run the command on the raw format zone example.com.db.signed to produce a text version of the zone example.com.text: